-As detailed in note 3, we draw attention to the fact that as at 31 December 2012 the Company early adopted Investment Entities: Amendments to IFRS 10, IFRS 12 and IAS 27 which requires the Company not to consolidate its results with its subsidiary Puma, (together "the Group") but instead measure its investment in its subsidiary at fair value through profit or loss as the Company meets the definition of an investment entity.
+As detailed in note 3, we also draw attention to the fact that as at 31 December 2012 the Company early adopted Investment Entities: Amendments to IFRS 10, IFRS 12 and IAS 27 which requires the Company not to consolidate its results with its subsidiary UK Group of Hotels, (together "the Group") but instead measure its investment in its subsidiary at fair value through profit or loss as the Company meets the definition of an investment entity.
 As such, the annual report and financial statements do not include consolidated results for the Group and include the Company results only.